AidLite Python API Documentation

 API | get_library_version |

-Description | Retrieves version-related information for the current AidLite-SDK. |
+Description | Used to get version-related information of the current Aidlite-SDK |

 Parameters | None |

-Return Value | Version information string for the current AidLite-SDK. |
+Return Value | Returns version information string of the current Aidlite-SDK |

-Get Python SDK Version Information get_py_library_version()
+Get Python SDK Version Information get_library_version()

 API | get_py_library_version |

-Description | Retrieves version-related information for the current Py-Aidlite-SDK. |
+Description | Used to get version-related information of the current Py-Aidlite-SDK |

 Parameters | None |

-Return Value | Version information string for the current Py-Aidlite-SDK. |
+Return Value | Returns version information string of the current Py-Aidlite-SDK |

 Set Log Level set_log_level()